-The hardship withdrawal rules have changed dramatically in recent years.
+The hardship distribution rules for retirement plans have changed dramatically in recent years.
 The below FAQ addresses questions and answers based on the rules that are applicable now, in 2020.

 What is a hardship distribution?

-A hardship distribution is an optional triggering event a plan sponsor can make available to plan participants who are still employed.
-Hardship withdrawals can be permitted in profit sharing, 401(k) and 403(b) plans.
-They are not permitted in pension plans, liked defined benefit plans and money purchase pension plans.
+A hardship distribution is an optional triggering event a plan sponsor can make available to employed participants.
+Plan sponsors can permit hardship withdrawals in profit sharing, 401(k) and 403(b) plans.
+They cannot be permitted in pension plans, liked defined benefit plans and money purchase pension plans.
 If permitted by the plan, a participant experiencing an “immediate and heavy financial need” can take a distribution from their retirement plan balance of an amount necessary to satisfy their need.
 The expenses must be incurred by the participant, or in some cases the participant’s spouse, dependents, or primary beneficiary (if permitted by the plan).

 In what situations is a need considered immediate and heavy?

 Whether a need is immediate and heavy depends on the facts and circumstances of the situation.
 Many plans limit hardship withdrawals to specific reasons that are deemed to be immediate and heavy according to the regulations.
 By doing so, the employer does not need to review the facts and circumstances of the situation and make the decision as to whether it will qualify.
 For example, purchasing a boat is not an immediate and heavy financial need.

 A distribution is not considered necessary to satisfy an immediate and heavy financial need if the employee has other resources available to satisfy the need.
 This would include the ability to take another form of distribution from the plan.
 A plan may require an employee to take a loan first before qualifying for a hardship distribution.
 However, this is no longer a requirement under the final regulations.